Jinlock9/jinlock9.github.io/_posts/2025-02-12-paper-review-smart-compiler-dumb-machine.md

 ### Review

-While reading this paper, I gained valuable insights into **VLIW architecture, LLVM's machine scheduling heuristics**, and possible solutions for challenges I previously discussed in *"Challenges of Machine Code Sinking in VLIW Architectures - A Scheduling Perspective."*
+While reading this paper, I gained valuable insights into **VLIW architecture, machine scheduling heuristics**, and possible solutions for challenges I previously discussed in *"Challenges of Machine Code Sinking in VLIW Architectures - A Scheduling Perspective."*

 #### • *"So instead of building an architecture first and a compiler second, we have simultaneously developed a compiler and an architecture..."*